Ensomniacs/Ensomniacs/README.md

 - 👋 Hi, I’m @Ensomniacs!
 - 👀 I’m interested in learning more about HAML, SCSS, and Java.
 Currently working towards a BA in Web Design & Development.
-- 🌱 I’m currently learning HAML and basic Javascript.
+- 🌱 I’m currently learning SCSS and basic Javascript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Email: E.ensomniacs@gmail.com or Eli.Brewer@ii-concepts.com